sranson/GTBC-WK-4-HW/README.md

 ## Future Enhancements
 1. Insert a pause between "correct"/"incorrect" notification and next question
 2. Get user initials from a modal as opposed to an alert box
+3. Add color palette and additional styling

 ## License